tksh164/aumid-stopgap-tools/docs/usage-v0.1.0.md

 - `-tp`: The window title text partial matching mode.
 Use the text specified as `WindowTitle` to identify the target window.
 - `AppUserModelID`: The AppUserModelID to set to the target window (the found window).
 The windows that have the same AppUserModelID are grouped on the taskbar.
 See [AppUserModelID form](#appusermodelid-form) for details.
 - `WindowTitle`: The partial window title text to use to find the target window.
-- `TargetToOpen`: The target to open by shell such as executable files (`.exe`), document files, addresses, etc.
+- `TargetToOpen`: The target to open by shell such as an executable file (`.exe`), a document file, an address, etc.
 - `ParametersForTargetToOpen` (optional): The parameters for the target to open by shell.

 #### Find the target window by the exact window title text